terhechte/appventure/guides/keypaths/types/referencewritablekeypath.md

 It is important to note that `ReferenceWritableKeyPath`s are subclasses of `WritableKeyPath`, so any function that accepts a `WritableKeyPath` can also accept a `ReferenceWritableKeyPath`.

-The next `KeyPath` we want to look at is the `PartialKeyPath`, however, before we do so, we'll briefly look at a simple class to better understand the need for it and to see some of what we've seen so far in action.
+The next `KeyPath` we want to look at is the `PartialKeyPath`, however, before we do so, we'll have a detour and look at a short example to better understand the need for it and to see some of what we've seen so far in action.